Photonic time crystals: Theory and applications: Introducing spatial periodicity in PTCs: Spatiotemporal photonic crystals

 When the speed of the modulation wave increases but still being smaller than $v_{\rm ph}$, the band structure under weak modulation approximation is formed by folding the dispersion curve of a stationary material into a new \textit{tilted} Brillouin zone~\cite{biancalana2007dynamics} with a reciprocal vector ($k_{\rm m}$, $\omega_{\rm m}$) (see the red arrow in Fig.~\ref{Figtravellingwave}(b)).
+A tilted Brillouin zone occurs when there is both spatial and temporal modulation in the material.
+This causes the original Brillouin zone (which is defined for purely spatial modulation) to tilt due to the additional temporal component.
 Likewise, at the crossings, energy bandgaps are formed.
 One can see that in this case, the band structure is asymmetric with respect to the frequency and momentum axes.
 One of the most important physical effects induced by the asymmetric band structure is nonreciprocity~\cite{yu2009complete}.
 The asymmetric band structure of a typical traveling-wave modulated media is shown in Fig.~\ref{Fig. nonreciprocity}(a).
 When the excitation frequency is $\omega_0$ (indicated by the black dashed line in the figure), it corresponds to a real wavenumber in the negative $k$ domain and a complex wavenumber in the positive $k$ domain.
 The real eigen wavenumber means that the wave can propagate through the media without attenuation, while the complex eigen wavenumber means that the wave exponentially decays in space.
 Therefore, as shown in Fig.~\ref{Fig. nonreciprocity}(b), the device works as a wave isolator.
 For an incident wave coming from the right side (corresponding to negative $k$), the wave passes through the media.
 For incidence from the left side (corresponding to positive $k$), the wave is strongly attenuated.
 Similar nonreciprocal effects have been reported in traveling-wave modulated metasurfaces platform \cite{wang2020theory, guo2019nonreciprocal, cardin2020surface, hadad2015space, taravati2022microwave}.